 Much like with Box World 3D, I don't really feel the need to describe the game because I suspect everyone here has seen a maze before.
 And indeed, this game provides mazes just as promised!

 The game has some nice touches, such as providing a soundtrack (with per-theme tracks even!) and some custom UI for picking mazes/restarting if you get stuck.
-I didn't see any bugs while playing, and what's there is relatively well-polished (except the buttons in the UI, which could use a touch-up).
+I didn't see any bugs while playing, and what's there is relatively well-polished.
 Some of the themes also have neat visual touches, like the fake reflections and particles of the club theme or the fact that the glass theme is a hell that will haunt my nightmares tonight :)

 If there's one clear improvement I'd like to see eventually, it'd be a proper 3rd-person mode where you look down at the maze.
 Switching camera modes kinda works, but it's a very janky and disorienting experience due to the camera clipping and lack of player model.
 Having a more polished custom solution would be really neat, and I think it would help add more replay value to this otherwise short experience.